Those women longed for the touch of others' lips, and thus invited their kisses: Psychology, relationships, and sexuality

 After her kiss with Shinji, Asuka notices that Kaji, whom she has a crush on, has Misato's lavender perfume on him, and is shocked by this revelation.
 According to Newtype, this is the moment when Asuka realizes she's still a child and her love for Kaji suffers a setback.
 The magazine Evangelion Chronicle noted that lavender has several meanings in the language of flowers, including "expectation", "doubt", and "silence".
 The Evangelion Glossary (エヴァンゲリオン用語事典, Evangerion Yougo Jiten) by Yahata Shoten linked lavender with the meanings of "consideration", "link".
-Furthermore, in one scene Ritsuko mentions the concepts of homeostasis and transistasis, saying that it is the nature of living beings to have the instinct to preserve their state with homeostasis and simultaneously to change it with transistasis.
-Kaji adds that these two instincts are like men and women, indicating that in love relationships there is both an attitude aimed at changing the relationship and one that makes it stable.
-The term homeostasis was coined by Walter Bradford Cannon, but the union of these two opposing qualities and the idea that they define life is a concept formulated by the Evangelion staff themselves.
+Furthermore, Ritsuko mentions the concepts of homeostasis and transistasis in one scene, saying that it is the nature of living beings to have the instinct to preserve their state with homeostasis and simultaneously to change it with transistasis.
+Kaji adds that these two instincts are like men and women, indicating that there is both an attitude aimed at changing the relationship and one that makes it stable in romantic relationships.
+The term homeostasis was coined by Walter Bradford Cannon, but the union of these two opposing qualities and the idea that they define life is a concept formulated by the Evangelion staff.
 Necrosis is also mentioned during the episode.

 Religion

-According to official materials and critics, the episode contains references to Christianity and the Bible—like the crucifixion of Jesus (left)—as well as the Mesopotamian god Marduk (right).
+According to official materials and critics, the episode contains references to Christianity and the Bible—like the crucifixion of Jesus (left)—as well as the Mesopotamian god Marduk, also known as Bel (right).

 "Those women longed for the touch of others' lips, and thus invited their kisses" contains several references to religion.
 At the end of the episode, a white giant identified as Adam appears; the giant is crucified and wears a mask with seven eyes.
 The crucifixion is a common symbol throughout the series, although it is unclear what meaning is attributed to it in the anime.
-According to the assistant director, Kazuya Tsurumaki, the symbol of the cross and the Christian symbolism present in Evangelion were primarily used for aesthetic reasons, to differentiate it from other mecha anime, and give an exotic air to the series for the Japanese target audience.
+According to the assistant director, Kazuya Tsurumaki, the symbol of the cross and the Christian symbolism in Neon Genesis Evangelion were primarily used for aesthetic reasons, to differentiate it from other mecha anime, and give an exotic air to the series for the Japanese target audience.
 The giant is pierced by a weapon called the spear of Longinus.
-The spear is named after the legendary Roman soldier who used his spear to pierce Jesus Christ when he was crucified on Golgotha; legend has it that whoever wields this spear impregnated with Christ's blood will control the world.
-Writer Patrick Drazen compared Longinus' spear from Evangelion to Amenonuhoko (天沼矛), the spear of the two creator kami (deities) Izanagi and Izanami.
+The spear is named after the legendary Roman soldier who used his spear to pierce Jesus Christ when he was crucified on Golgotha in the Gospel of Nicodemus; legend has it that whoever wields this spear impregnated with Christ's blood will control the world.
+According to scholar Gavin McDowell, Evangelion's spear of Longinus is named after the Christian relic because "it serves a parallel function—a weapon of immense power capable of piercing a god".
+Writer Patrick Drazen also compared Longinus' spear from Evangelion to Amenonuhoko (天沼矛), the spear of the two creator kami deities Izanagi and Izanami.